-Inspired by the stories of Atacama….This particular dream catcher fuses desert inspirations and touches of a turquoise sky…
+Inspired by the stories of Atacama….This particular dream catcher fuses desert inspirations and touches of a purple sky…

 Ojibwa Legend & Story of the Dream catcher

 Ancient legends about the history and origin of the dream catcher exist among several Native American tribes, but chiefly through the Ojibwe and Lakota nations.
 While many cultures find spiders to be creepy crawlers, the Ojibwe people found them to be a symbol of protection and comfort.
 According to the Ojibwa story, a mystical and maternal “Spider Woman” served as the spiritual protector for the tribe, especially for young children, kids and babies.
 As the Ojibwe people continued to grow and spread out across the land, The Spider Woman found it difficult to continue to protect and watch over all the members of the tribe as they migrated farther and farther away.
 This is why she created the first dreamcatcher.
 Following her example, mothers and grandmothers would recreate the maternal keepsake as a means of mystically protecting their children and families from afar.